5 Dangerous Myths About Spoiled Children, Debunked

 But the influence works for good qualities too.
 When parents value selflessness, generosity, empathy, and charity, it’s likely they will pass those qualities to their kid.
 And those qualities will be passed down regardless of whether or not they’ve given their child everything they’ve ever asked for.

-Spoiled Children are the Exclusive Result of Bad Parenting
+Myth #5: Spoiled Children Are the Exclusive Result of Bad Parenting

 The saying goes that it takes a village to raise a child.
 But most American kids don’t have a village at their back.
 Looking at the arc of human history, it’s clear that raising children in secluded, single-family homes is a pretty untested parenting method.
 And it’s the parenting method chosen by most because we live in a culture that prizes autonomy over all.
 So if spoiling is a result of bad parenting, it’s only because parents are largely on their own.

 In the end, we can’t exclusively blame parents for raising spoiled children.
-The culture they are raised in, that prides the collection of wealth and power to signify self-worth, carries with it a lot of the blame.
+The culture they’re raised in, that prides the collection of wealth and power to signify self-worth, carries with it a lot of the blame.

 This article was originally published on